open-life-science/resident-fellowship-patricia/co-executive-director.md

 ### Any other topics

 This space is yours to add to as needed.

+## Week: 13 April 2026

+### What brought you joy this week?

+* Making bread
+* Low key co-working

+### What did you achieve?
+* Sara 1-1
+* Bethan 1-1
+* Follow up conversation with one of Justyna's leads
+* Contract extension
+* Mentorship training prep
+* NASA reporting
+* FSC review bits and bobs
+* Contract review
+* Seeds2Systems team meeting
+* Catching up on Surviving to Thriving proposal
+* Surviving to Thriving proposal writing meeting
+* Sort some Telleroo bits

+### What did you struggle with?

+* Overall not panicking and moving things to next week where suitable

+### Any other topics

+* Invoiced for some freelance work after the break and volunteered for more stuff.

 ## Week: 30 March 2026
 ### What brought you joy this week?